Investigating layer-selective transfer learning of QAOA parameters for Max-Cut problem: Introduction

-The QAOA algorithm lies within the large class of circuit-based quantum learning algorithms, known as variational quantum algorithms (VQAs)~\cite{peruzzoVQA2014, McClean_2016}, which are ideal to implement in noisy intermediate-scale quantum (NISQ) devices.
-In VQA, the parameters $(\vec{\theta}=\{\theta_{1}, \theta_{2},.., \theta_{k}\})$ of a quantum circuit $U(\vec{\theta})$ are iteratively updated using a classical optimization routine until the state $|\psi\rangle$ prepared by $U(\vec{\theta})$ minimizes the expectation value $\langle \psi\vert H_{c} \vert \psi\rangle$ of the Hamiltonian $H_{c}$, i.e. the system's energy.
-In particular for QAOA, $U(\vec{\theta})$ is composed by alternately applying two unitary operators generated from $H_{c}$ and another `mixer' Hamiltonian $H_{m}$.
-A $p$-layer QAOA has in total $k=2p$ such unitary applications and trainable parameters.
+The QAOA algorithm belongs to the large class of circuit-based quantum machine learning algorithms, known as variational quantum algorithms (VQAs)~\cite{peruzzoVQA2014, McClean_2016}, which are ideal to implement in noisy intermediate-scale quantum (NISQ) devices.
+A subclass of these algorithms are variational quantum eigensolvers (VQEs), which are used to variationally prepare the ground state of a Hamiltonian $H_{c}$.
+In VQE, the gate parameters $(\vec{\theta}=\{\theta_{1}, \theta_{2},.., \theta_{m}\})$ of a quantum circuit $U(\vec{\theta})$ are iteratively updated using a classical optimization routine until the state $|\psi\rangle$ prepared by $U(\vec{\theta})$ minimizes the expectation value $\langle \psi\vert H_{c} \vert \psi\rangle$ of $H_{c}.$ In particular, for QAOA, $U(\vec{\theta})$ is composed of two unitary operators generated from $H_{c}$ and another ``mixer" Hamiltonian $H_{m}$, applied in an alternative order.
+A $p$-layer or $p$-depth QAOA has in total $2p$ such unitary applications and trainable parameters.
 We discuss the architecture in more detail in the next section.
 The approximate solution obtained from a finite-depth QAOA approaches the true solution as $p\rightarrow \infty$.
-With an increasing number of qubits, one needs a higher $p$ to obtain a good approximate solution.
-However, training a variational circuit of large size and depth may suffer from local minima~\cite{anschuetz_2022} and is prone to the Barren plateau problem~\cite{mcclean_BP_2018} in which the variance of the gradient of the cost function vanishes.
-To avoid these bottlenecks, several works have emphasized the importance of choosing certain underlying structure of the parameters as well as an efficient parameter initialization~\cite{zhou_2020, Streif_2020, Sack2021quantumannealing, Lee_2021}.
+With an increasing number of qubits, one requires a higher number of layers $p$ to obtain a good approximate solution.
+However, training a large-depth variational circuit can suffer from local minima~\cite{anschuetz_2022} and is prone to the barren plateau phenomena~\cite{mcclean_BP_2018} where the variance of the cost function gradient approaches zero exponentially in the number of qubits.
+To avoid these bottlenecks, several works have emphasized the importance of choosing certain underlying structures of parameters, as well as efficient parameter initialization~\cite{zhou_2020, Streif_2020, Sack2021quantumannealing, Lee_2021}.